 Tax identification number: 15-0532239

 We are happy to provide you with sample bequest language to assist you and your attorney.

 You have complete flexibility to change your bequest at any time.
 If circumstances change in a way that makes you want to revise your gift to us, you can.

-Instruct your brokerage firm to "transfer on death" to St. Lawrence some or all of a specific brokerage account.
+- Instruct your brokerage firm to "transfer on death" to St. Lawrence University some or all of a specific brokerage or other financial account.